mtraynham/lodash-joins/README.md

 Usage
 -----
-Each join function expects two arrays and an acccessor function for each array that will act as the key-comparator.
+Each join function accepts two arrays and two acccessor functions for each array that will act as the pluck function for key comparison.

     _.joinFunction(leftArray, leftKeyAccessor, rightArray, rightKeyAccessor);